Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Value-Function Approximation.md

 - **Generalization**: Instead of trying to learn and store Q-values for every possible state-action pair, VFA aims to learn about a smaller number of states from experience and <mark style="background: #FFB86CA6;">generalize this knowledge to new, similar states</mark>.

 - **Representation**: VFA represents the [[Value-Function#State-Value Function/V-Function|V-Function]] or [[Value-Function#Action-Value Function/Q-Function|Q-Function]] with a parameterized function $Q_{\theta}(s, a)$, where $\theta$ represents the parameters of the function.
-- **Learning**: The parameters $\theta$ are adjusted during the learning process to minimize the difference between the predicted Q-values and the target Q-values (which are based on the observed rewards and the estimated values of subsequent states).
+- **Learning**: The parameters $\theta$ are adjusted during the learning process to <mark style="background: #FFB86CA6;">minimize the difference between the predicted Q-values and the target Q-values</mark> (which are based on the observed rewards and the estimated values of subsequent states).
 ## Advantages
 - Allows handling environments with <mark style="background: #FFB86CA6;">large or continuous state spaces</mark> by providing a compact representation that can generalize across states and actions.
-- Estimate the value of states and actions, rather than relying on a potentially unmanageable table of Q-values
+- Estimate the value of states and actions, <mark style="background: #FFB86CA6;">rather than relying on a potentially unmanageable table of Q-values</mark>
 ## Fitting a Value Function
 “Fitting” in the context of value functions refers to the process of adjusting the parameters of a model (value function) so that it best represents the relationship between states, actions, and rewards based on the data (experiences) collected from the environment.
 ### 1. Fit Monte-Carlo Returns
 Monte Carlo (MC) methods involve using complete episodes of interaction with the environment to directly calculate the returns (total accumulated reward) for each state visited.
-The value of a state is estimated by averaging the returns from that state across multiple episodes, considering only the first visit to the state within each episode for a pure "first-visit MC" approach, or all visits in an "every-visit MC" approach.
+The <mark style="background: #FFB86CA6;">value of a state is estimated by averaging the returns from that state across multiple episodes</mark>, considering only the first visit to the state within each episode for a pure "<mark style="background: #FFB86CA6;">first-visit MC</mark>" approach, or all visits in an "<mark style="background: #FFB86CA6;">every-visit MC</mark>" approach.
 **Steps:**
-- **Collect Data:** Play out full episodes while following a certain policy, recording the states visited and rewards obtained.
+- **Collect Data:** <mark style="background: #FFB86CA6;">Play out full episodes while following a certain policy</mark>, recording the states visited and rewards obtained.
 - **Calculate Returns:** For each state encountered in an episode, calculate the total return from that state to the end of the episode.
 - **Regression on Returns:** Fit the value function $V(s)$ by regressing these observed returns against the states.
 This can be done using linear regression, neural networks, or any other regression model.$$L=\sum_{t} (V_{\theta}(s_{t})-R_{t})^{2}$$
-**Pros and Cons from Image:**
 - **Pros:**
-  - Can use any supervised learning method.
+  - <mark style="background: #FFB86CA6;">Can use any supervised learning method</mark>.
-  - Yields an unbiased estimate of the value function.
+  - Yields an <mark style="background: #FFB86CA6;">unbiased estimate</mark> of the value function.
   - Always converges (as it's essentially a regression problem).
 - **Cons:**
-  - High variance in returns, necessitating lots of data to achieve reliable estimates.
+  - <mark style="background: #FFB86CA6;">High variance</mark> in returns, necessitating <mark style="background: #FFB86CA6;">lots of data</mark> to achieve reliable estimates.
   - Can't use the last few transitions of an episode as training data if episodes end due to time limits or other administrative censors.
 ### 2. Q-Learning with Neural Networks
 This approach uses Q-learning, an off-policy TD (temporal difference) learning algorithm, enhanced with the function approximation capabilities of neural networks, often referred to as Deep Q-Networks (DQN).